-During direct examination, the Defendant stated that he left the Hookah Lounge, saw his daughter's mother (Shariah Worthy) outside on the sidewalk and asked her if she had a ride.
-She said yes she was waiting for her brother, and before the Defendant could respond he was punched in the right side of his face.
+During direct examination, Appellant stated that he left the Hookah Lounge, saw his daughter's mother (Shariah Worthy) outside on the sidewalk and asked her if she had a ride.
+She said yes she was waiting for her brother, and before Appellant could respond he was punched in the right side of his face.
 Id. at 57.
-On cross examination, the prosecutor asked the Defendant why Shariah walked out of the Hookah Lounge that night.
+On cross examination, the prosecutor asked Appellant why Shariah walked out of the Hookah Lounge that night.
 The Defendant answered, "I asked her to go home."